Attraction-Repulsion clustering with applications to fairness: Experiments

-The grid we use for $\delta_2$ in Algorithm \ref{tuningAlgo} is formed by $parameters=\{(u,v)\}$ with $u = 0.1, 0.2, 0.3, 0.4,\allowbreak 0.5, 0.6, 0.7, 0.8, 0.9, 1, 2, 3, 4, 5, 6,\allowbreak 7, 8, 9, 10$ and $v = 0.1, 0.3, 0.5, 0.7, 0.9, 1, 3.25, 5.5 7.75, 10$.
+The grid we use for $\delta_2$ in Algorithm \ref{tuningAlgo} is formed by $parameters=\{(u_i,v_j)\}_{i,j=1}^{i=19,j=10}$ with $\{u_i\}_{i=1}^{19} = \{0.1, 0.2, 0.3, 0.4, 0.5,\allowbreak 0.6, 0.7, 0.8, 0.9, 1, 2, 3, 4, 5, 6,\allowbreak 7, 8, 9, 10\}$ and $\{v_j\}_{j=1}^{10} = \{0.1, 0.3, 0.5,\allowbreak 0.7, 0.9, 1, 3.25,\allowbreak 5.5, 7.75, 10\}$.

 As we stated previously, for proposing values for $V = v_0\tilde{V}$ in $\delta_1$ and $\delta_4$ we are going to use some a priori information that can be corroborated by the data.
-The most numerous minorities are the Hispanic, Asian and Black communities.
-Even more, it is well known that poor neighbourhoods have higher concentration of minorities, and therefore schools in those areas should be representative of that.
-Hence, this is a major source of unfairness in a mainly geographical clustering of the schools.
-Since white students are the majority, values of the proportion for the previously mentioned minorities and white students will affect the most our unfairness index.
+The most numerous minorities are the Hispanic, Asian, and Black communities.
+Even more, it is well known that poor neighbourhoods have higher concentrations of minorities, and therefore schools in those areas should be representative of that.
+Hence, this is a major source for a lack of diversity in a mainly geographical clustering of the schools.
+Since white students are the majority, values of the proportion for the previously mentioned minorities and white students will affect our unbalance index the most.
 Hence we should attempt to achieve mixing in precisely these groups.
-Our first three proposals are variations of schemes that should improve mixing in the above mentioned communities. \begin{footnotesize}
+Our first three proposals are variations of schemes that should improve mixing in the above-mentioned communities.

-\end{footnotesize} The forth proposal is the obvious one, which tries to produce mixing in all communities.
-The fifth and sixth proposals try to impose mixing mainly for the smallest minorities American Indians/Alaska Natives and Native Hawaiians/ Pacific Islanders.
+The fourth proposal is the obvious one, which tries to produce mixing in all communities.
+The fifth and sixth proposals try to impose mixing mainly for the smallest minorities American Indians/Alaska Natives and Native Hawaiians/Pacific Islanders.